 The 2020 Census was the first the US conducted primarily online — a decision made before the discovery of COVID-19 — and it is clear that concerns about privacy and security still continue, along with concerns about the digital divide and accuracy of representation.
 In some cases, census takers in 2020 still collected door-to-door feedback, and offline participation may still be the best choice in some places around the country and around the world to truly hear from as many people as possible.

 Surveys, on the other hand, are far less time-consuming and more cost efficient.
 They are especially useful when the situation requires a quick turnaround time (for example, customer satisfaction surveys).

 Surveys are more useful when you want feedback from a specific population.
-For example, if you’re conducting market research for a new product targeted for working men in their fifties, you might define parameters a complete set of parameters that would ensure your results were useful.
-In this case you might only want to collect responses from participants who identify as male, who are 50-59 years old, and who are employed.
+For example, if you’re conducting market research for a new product targeted for working men in their fifties, you might define a complete set of parameters that would ensure your results are useful.
+In this case you might only want to collect responses from participants who identify as male, who are between 50-59 years old, and who are employed.
 (If you don’t happen to have that specific audience available, consider survey panel services!).

 So, while census and surveys both involve data collection, they differ in their objectives and practice.
-Before deciding which one to conduct, think about your analysis needs and about which is a better fit.
+Before deciding which one to conduct, think about your goals, analysis needs, and about which is a better fit.
 Consider what you need to find out (a shorter list of questions is always better, no matter your type of research project!) and the time and resources you have available to conduct this project.
 While hearing from everyone can certainly be valuable, it’s not the only way to collect valuable data to inform your next decisions.